Cray-HPE/docs-csm/operations/node_management/Add_additional_Air-Cooled_Cabinets_to_a_System.md

     ```

 1. Update BSS boot parameters.
 This will update two places in BSS to allow management NCNs to have the correct information when they are rebuilt.
-    * Update the cabinet route on a per management NCN basis.
+    * Update the cabinet routes on a per management NCN basis.
     * Update the host records in the Global boot parameters which are used to generate `/etc/hosts` on management nodes.

     ```bash
     for MODIFIED_BSS_BOOTPARAMETERS in $HARDWARE_TOPOLOGY_ASSISTANT_FILES/modified_bss*.json; do
-        echo $MODIFIED_BSS_BOOTPARAMETERS
-        curl -i -H "Content-Type: application/json" -H "Authorization: Bearer ${TOKEN}" \
+        echo "Updating BSS boot parameters with $MODIFIED_BSS_BOOTPARAMETERS" curl -i -H "Content-Type: application/json" -H "Authorization: Bearer ${TOKEN}" \
            "https://api-gw-service-nmn.local/apis/bss/boot/v1/bootparameters" -X PUT -d "@${MODIFIED_BSS_BOOTPARAMETERS}"
     done